-10 Must-See Temples in Siem Reap, Cambodia
+Cambodia Itinerary: 10 Must-See Temples in Siem Reap

 A two-day tour of the Angkor Temples.

-Earlier this year, I spent over two weeks traveling through Southeast Asia.
+In the winter of 2015, I spent over two weeks traveling through Southeast Asia.
 My trip started in Cambodia, and I was immediately fascinated by the history, culture and friendliness of the locals I met.